ACCESS-NRI/MED-live-diagnostics/docs/index.rst

 Quick-start guide
 ==================
-The ACCESS-NRI Model Live Diagnostics framework is intended to be used in Jupyter notebooks running on Gadi.
+The ACCESS-NRI Model Live Diagnostics framework is intended to be used in JupyterLab sessions running on Gadi.
 While it may be possible to use the framework outside of Jupyter notebooks, user experience will be impacted as this option is not supported.

 Prerequisites